way-pt/original-project/README.md

 ## Cloning This Repository

 Once you have the repo cloned, navigate into the topmost directory.
-Run:
-`pipenv install`
+Run `pipenv install`.
 Enter the virtual shell with:
-`pipenv shell`
+`pipenv shell`,
-Then run `npm install`.
+then run `npm install`.
 To start the test server run `npm start`.

 Please keep in mind that some features of the app, like AWS and Google Cloud Services, will not be available due to secret keys.